 Biodiversity loss in England is accelerating.
 There is recognition from the Government that prompt action is required to address this issue.

-In accordance with the Act, each LNRS will be designed to ensure locally targeted, more co-ordinated, practical, and focused action, and investment in nature.
+In accordance with the Act, each LNRS is designed to ensure locally targeted, more co-ordinated, practical, and focused action, and investment in nature.

 The collective and complementary outputs from 48 strategies will be the delivery of the strategic national objectives of the Nature Recovery Network which are as follows:

-Derbyshire County Council is responsible for preparing a LNRS for Derbyshire, including the city of Derby.
-The preparation of the LNRS for Derbyshire is funded by the Department for Environment, Food and Rural Affairs (Defra).
+Derbyshire County Council has been responsible for preparing a LNRS for Derbyshire, including the city of Derby, funded by the Department for Environment, Food and Rural Affairs (Defra).

 Read more about Local Nature Recovery Strategies on the Government’s website.

-The LNRS will provide a blueprint for nature recovery across Derbyshire and help to prioritise where and how to invest and where action should take place.
+The LNRS provides a blueprint for nature recovery across Derbyshire and helps to prioritise where and how to invest and where action should take place.

 Natural capital is the term used to describe the world’s stock of natural resources.
 Our natural resources provide us with a huge variety of benefits, goods and services – known as ecosystem services – which are vital to life on earth, and which support our health and wellbeing as well as being vital for our economy.